 Also on the dinner menu are falafel and cous cous with a Waldorf salad, and authentic Italian pasta with our carefully crafted red sauce.

 Dinners may include freshly caught fish; we often land lingcod, rockfish & greenling and we could be fortunate enough to catch salmon, or even halibut.
 If the opportunity presents itself, we may sample a few morsels of fresh sashimi with wasabi and soy sauce.
-When you catch a fish, we may immerse the fillets into our popular maple syrup, soy sauce and garlic marinade, before grilling it over the fire.
+When you catch a fish, we may immerse the fillets into our popular maple, soy & garlic marinade, before grilling it over the fire.

-Gord may create his famous "Jum" - a rich chowder full of potatoes, vegetables, shiitake mushrooms and a forever-expanding list of delicious additions.
+Gord may create his famous "Jum" - a rich chowder full of potatoes, vegetables, shiitake mushrooms and an impressive list of delicious additions.
 Jum is the Haida word for fish stew and it is always a big hit.

 Many of the menu ingredients we use are available at Famous Foods;